Lebanon

 Mine Detection Dog Partnership Program

-MLI has donated 39 life-saving dogs to the Lebanon Mine Action Center (LMAC) and the Lebanese Armed Forces in Lebanon since 2001.
-In 2018, the latest three MDDs arrived in Beiruit to replace dogs that had recently been retired.
+MLI has donated 41 life-saving dogs to the Lebanon Mine Action Center (LMAC) and the Lebanese Armed Forces in Lebanon since 2001.
+In 2023, the latest two MDDs arrived in Beiruit to replace dogs that had recently been retired.
 Since 2001, the MDDs have searched well over one million square meters, the equivalent of more than 400 acres, of mine-affected land in Lebanon.

 Peace through Sport